rediscovery-io/remo-python/README.md

 **Supported data:**

-- Images can be loaded as jpeg, jpgs, png, tiff
+- Images: jpeg, jpgs, png, tiff
-- Annotations can be imported and exported in a variety of formats (CoCo, Pascal, CSV, etc)
+- Annotations: import and export in a variety of formats (CoCo, Pascal, CSV, etc) and options (skip images witha no annotations, append file paths, etc)
 - Support for polygons, bounding boxes, image labels and tags

 **See it in action:**